 Objection 4: Our focus is on other marketing initiatives

-So much goes on in marketing that it can sometimes seem hard to justify events, but the reality is that marketing events facilitate and empower all other marketing initiatives.
+So much goes on in marketing that it can sometimes seem hard to justify events, but the reality is that event marketing can positively impact all other marketing initiatives.

 It can play a role in every channel and every program—it’s all about getting the most out of your events.

-If leadership is hyper-focused on one type of marketing, make it clear that you see where they’re coming from, and that an event can help facilitate that tactic (use Banzai chart, below!):
+If leadership is hyper-focused on one type of marketing, make it clear that you see where they’re coming from, and that an event can help facilitate that tactic:

 “An event marketing program has the ability to power all of our other marketing initiatives.
 Here is how I think events will impact our marketing programs…”

 Make the most of what you have.
-Events don’t need to be big and flashy.
+Company events don’t need to be big and flashy.
 It’s all about scaling and being acutely aware of what you can and can’t produce.

 Start small with something simple—and possibly scalable—like maybe a webinar (live or on-demand).
 You don’t need to take on a conference or a roadshow for your first event.

 Try something casual that doesn’t take too much time or commitment from your attendees.
 A small event can have a big impact.